 This Chickpea & Spiralized Zucchini Greek Flatbread is a quick meal that comes together in about 10 minutes.
 Perfect for lunch or dinner.
-Or you can even put an egg on it and call it brunch!
 Perfect for hot summer days.

 I have been hit with the creativity bug when it comes to my recipes and photography.
 I don’t know what it is, but I’m not going to complain.

 A few weeks ago, I was looking for something to eat for lunch.
 We didn’t have any leftovers from the night before.
 It was late in the week, so we were running low on ingredients.
 So I just started pulling things from the fridge trying to figure out how I could make something remotely edible and make my growling stomach shut up.

 Little did I know that this would turn out to be one of the best recipes I had ever made in my entire life.
 It was love at first bite, and I knew it was only a matter of time before I whipped it all together again so I could photograph and share it with you

 Back to this whole creativity thing.
 I don’t know if it’s because I attending a photography class a few weeks ago or what, but I’m just feeling so inspired every time I pick up my camera to shoot food.
 I’m seeing it all in a different light and feel like I can just play with my camera and food for hours.

 I mean, this really is the best job ever, isn’t it?

 What other jobs allow you to play with your food for 2-3 hours?